yesmeck/redux-modal/README.md

 `redux-modal` connect your modal to the redux store, and let you control your modal by simply dispatching actions.

-It should works with any react based modal component.
+It works with any react based modal component.

 ## Installation